logikfabrik/uJet/docs/source/working_with_templates.rst

 ----------------
 The preview button in the Umbraco back office does not support documents of types without templates.
 This is by design in Umbraco.

-When developing applications in uJet, using default MVC conventions, Umbraco templates will not be used.
+When developing applications in uJet, using ASP.NET MVC conventions, Umbraco templates are not be used.
 And, as a result, the preview button will be unavailable.

-.. seealso:: For more information on the topic of MVC conventions see :doc:`working_with_mvc_conventions`.
+.. seealso:: For more information on the topic of ASP.NET MVC conventions see :doc:`working_with_mvc_conventions`.